 This general consensus should be forwarded to the DepEd.

 As such, we, concerned Araling Panlipunan teachers, students, and citizens of the Philippines, respectfully ask the NHCP and the NCCA to humbly but firmly urge the DepEd to review its policy of removing Philippine History as a dedicated discipline in the secondary level and return this highly valuable form of study as soon as possible.

 If possible as well, a national dialogue on the dedicated study of Philippine History in secondary education should be organized as well.

-We also ask the honorable Secretary of the Department of Education and the honorable Senator that chairs the Committee on Education, Arts, and Culture to review the effectiveness of removing Philippine History as a dedicated course from secondary education.
+We also ask the honorable Representative and Senator that chairs the Committee on Basic Education, Arts, and Culture to review, through a legislative committee investigation, the rationale and consequences of removing Philippine History as a dedicated course from secondary education.